macaqueiro69420/spypet2.0/README.md

 ```

 The scraper will:
-1. Connect to Discord using your bot token
+1. Connect to Discord using your user account token
 2. Access the specified server
 3. Scrape all accessible text channels
 4. Save all messages to the database file